 - Open that Excel file from where you want to select non-adjacent cells.

 - Now, hold the Ctrl key and select the cells that are non-adjacent.

 - Then, to view the sum, average or other details, simply click on the bottom of the button for the options.

 Read more: How to Make a Spreadsheet in Microsoft Word

 Last Words on How to Select Multiple Cells in Excel – Excel Selecting Multiple Cells

 We have seen everything about Excel.
-We have seen that how we can select multiple cells in Excel, deselection, select non-adjacent cells, move cells and what are cells.
-Using all the above method you can now use MS Excel without hesitation.
+We have seen how we can select multiple cells in Excel, deselection, select non-adjacent cells, move cells, and what are cells.
+Using all the above method, you can now use MS Excel without hesitation.
 Now, you have got all the key points that will guide you while using the Excel worksheet.
 I hope this guide has helped you a lot.
-You can share this article with your friends also to let them know that how they can also use Excel or how to select multiple cells in Excel.
+You can share this article with your friends also to let them know how they can also use Excel or how to select multiple cells in Excel.